tagconcierge/tc-woocommerce-plugin-free/gtm-ecommerce-woo/trunk/readme.txt

 Do you own **WooCommerce shop** and you want to track and analyze your customers' activities?

-This plugin push standard eCommerce information to GTM Data Layer.
+This plugin push standard Ecommerce information to GTM Data Layer.
 Once this information is available in your GTM workspace you can plugin and use any tool available.
 Even if you are unsure yet which tool you would need or like to use.

 Check [live demo here](https://gtm-ecommerce-woo.handcraftbyte.com/) (perform typical shop activities - add to cart, purchase - to see how events are triggered).